 - has difficulties walking or needs much more looking after than a child of the same age who does not have a disability

 If you already get DLA and you are over 16, your claim might end.
-You will get a letter telling you when this will happen and how you can apply for PIP.
-If the form is not returned, within four weeks, your claim for DLA will stop and you will not be allowed PIP.
+You will get a letter telling you when this will happen and how you can apply for Personal Independence Allowance (PIP) If the form is not returned, within four weeks, your claim for DLA will stop and you will not be allowed PIP.

 For more information visit https://www.gov.uk/dla-disability-living-allowance-benefit

-(DCF) The scheme is for people suffering hardship; it helps people purchase essential household items after leaving care or prison, or if they have had to leave their own home due to domestic violence.
+(The scheme is for people suffering hardship; it helps people buy essential household items after leaving care or prison, or if they have had to leave their own home due to domestic violence.

 The DCF is for people who are in a crisis and in need of emergency fuel or travel.